nasa-gibs/worldview/config/default/common/config/metadata/layers/airs/AIRS_L2_Methane_400hPa_Volume_Mixing_Ratio_Day.md

 #### Description
-Air temperature in units of kelvin at the 700 hPa pressure level, approximately 3000 meters (10,000 feet) above sea level.
-Roughly one third of the mass of Earth's atmosphere is found between Earth's surface and this level.
-This level reflects wind patterns that steer individual thunderstorms, so it is often used by meteorologists for predicting thunderstorm motion and intensification.
+Atmospheric methane in units of parts per billion by volume at the 400 hPa pressure level, approximately 7200 meters (24,000 feet) above sea level.
+Methane is emitted during the production and transport of coal, natural gas, and oil.
+Methane emissions also result from livestock and other agricultural practices, and by the decay of organic waste.
+Wildfires also contribute to methane emissions.
+Methane concentration is higher in the northern hemisphere because most sources (both natural and human) are located on land.
+Known sources of methane are predominantly located near Earth's surface, but with vertical atmospheric mixing and methane's approximate 9-year lifetime it is considered to be a well-mixed gas (meaning the concentration of methane is taken to be constant with respect to height within the troposphere).
+Methane concentrations can vary seasonally.

 #### Image Resolution
 Nominal equatorial image resolution 31.25 km/pixel